CookieDragonX/Licenta/README.md

 - write more tests

----- BUG ----
-Check all usage of ':' character splitting
-- for example in commit message ':' character breaks command
+- handle '?' character in commit messages, branch names and whatever else is needed

 - either do not allow for ':' char to be used or find other split/way to store data